UBC-MDS/introduction-machine-learning/chapters/en/module8.md

 <exercise id="10" title= "Logistic Regression Prediction">

+We have the following text, which we wish to classify as either a positive or negative movie review.

-Use the following coefficients and intercept to answer the next 2 questions.
+Using the words below (which are features in our model) with associated coefficients, answer the next 2 questions.

+The input for the feature value is the number of times the word appears in the review.

 |   Word            | Coefficient |